adaptsyslearn/Node-Failures/README.md

 # Citation

-The following citation can be used if found relevant:
+The following citation can be used, if found relevant:

 ```
 @inproceedings{DBLP:conf/ipps/Das0R21,